imgproxy/imgproxy/README.md

 #### Security

 imgproxy protects you from so-called image bombs.
-Here is how you can specify maximum image dimensions which you consider reasonable:
+Here is how you can specify maximum image dimensions and resolution which you consider reasonable:

 * `IMGPROXY_MAX_SRC_DIMENSION` — the maximum dimensions of the source image, in pixels, for both width and height.
 Images with larger real size will be rejected.
-Default: `4096`;
+Default: `8192`;
+* `IMGPROXY_MAX_SRC_RESOLUTION` — the maximum resolution of the source image, in megapixels.
+Images with larger real size will be rejected.
+Default: `16.8`;

 You can also specify a secret to enable authorization with the HTTP `Authorization` header: